vdgvzr/milestone-project-3/README.md

 ### Other Bugs and Problems

 *  A 5 star rating system was to be implemented for the user to rate a book.
 After trying to implement using css, it became known that it is very difficult to do with materialize as the form framework.
+* Another known bug is to do with the Flask pagination.
+I have implemented the pagination as is, however it will only display in the pagination.info tag as showing 10 results always.
+This is something
+I would like to have rectified in the future.
+See: [Flask Pagination](https://github.com/lixxu/flask-paginate).

 ***